Charles Alexander (defensive tackle)

-Charles Gabriel Alexander (born October 9, 1985) is a former American football defensive tackle.
+Charles Gabriel Alexander (born October 9, 1985) is an American former football defensive tackle.
 He was signed by the Spokane Shock as a street free agent in 2010.
-He played college football as a defensive tackle for the LSU Tigers from 2004 to 2009.
+He played college football as a defensive tackle for the LSU Tigers from 1985 to 1987.

-Early years
+Early life

 Alexander is a native of Breaux Bridge, Louisiana.
 He played high school football for Breaux Bridge High School and was selected as a first-team 4A all-state player and named to the Baton Rouge Advocate Super Dozen and New Orleans Times-Picayunes Top 20 Blue-Chip list.
 He was also selected as the Louisiana District 4-5A Defensive MVP as a senior.
 He made 111 total tackles, including six for losses and five sacks, in 2003.

 LSU Tigers

 He was recruited to attend Louisiana State University by Nick Saban as part of his final recruiting class at the school and announced his commitment to LSU in November 2003.
 Alexander played parts of six seasons with the LSU Tigers football team, including the 2007 national championship team.

 He played the 2005 season as a redshirt freshman for LSU.
 However, he missed all but one game due to injuries.

 He began the year as a starter on the defensive line for the 2007 LSU Tigers football team that won the 2008 BCS National Championship Game.
 He made four tackles in the team's opening game against Mississippi State.
 With Alexander in the lineup for the first three games, LSU won all three games by more than 40 points and allowed just seven total points in the three games.
 The Tigers were particularly dominant stopping the rush, allowing only 30 rushing yards per game with Alexander in the lineup in 2007.

 However, his 2007 season ended with a knee injury suffered in a practice session prior to the game against South Carolina.
 At the time of the injury, LSU Sports Information Director Michael Bonnette described Alexander as a popular player on the team whose attitude would be missed.
 Bonnette added that the team was exploring options such as a medical redshirt or an additional year of eligibility for Alexander.
 LSU's rush defense "was never the same without the 6-foot-3-inch, 310-pound Alexander," as it allowed 126 rushing yards per game the rest of the season.
 LSU co-defensive coordinator Doug Mallory described the loss of Alexander, "We got off to a great start at the beginning of the year.
 You can’t downplay the loss of Charles Alexander.
 He was playing extremely well at the beginning of the season."

 The injury proved to be a tear of Alexander's anterior cruciate ligament (ACL).
 In August 2008, after months of rehabilitation, Alexander said, "When they told me I had torn my ACL, I was devastated, just absolutely crushed.
 But things happen for a reason.
 I just had to realize that and start focusing on coming back."
-Alexander suffered a further injury during summer practice in 2008, but was determined to make a comeback.
+Alexander suffered a further injury during summer practice in 2008 but was determined to make a comeback.